westial/commotalkie/README.md

 Pull_Destroy();
 ```

-The option `from_id` validates the messages from a given ID only.
+The option `to_id` validates the messages sent to the given ID only.
 If this
-parameter value is 0x00, the pulling does validate a message from any ID.
+parameter value is 0x00, the pulling does validate a message sent to any ID.
 Initialization example for wildcard ID:

 ```c